-Registration begins at 8.50am, pupils arriving after this time will be marked as present but arriving late before registers close.
-Pupils arriving after 9.00 will be marked late after registers close.
+School opens for arrivals at 8.40 and registration begins at 8.55am, pupils arriving after this time will be marked as present but arriving late before registers close.
+Pupils arriving after 9.25 will be marked late after registers close, this will be a U code, this counts as an unauthorised absence.